 Most top MBA applicants are, by nature, diligent and analytical.
 So, logic suggests MBA aspirants would always calculate return on investment (ROI) based on costs, tuition, short-term salary potential, etc. Yet, in our two decades of experience, we see that top-tier MBA applicants usually do not run such calculations.

 Here’s why.
 So many variables of the “Is the MBA worth it?” analysis are qualitative.
 For example, you can’t assign an absolute value or number to the networks and prestige afforded by an elite MBA brand.

 In fact, the spreadsheets we have seen across thousands of applicants aren’t about the ROI of MBA programs at all.
 For example, applicants rank HBS or Wharton a “10” for career potential.
 Our client pool focuses much more on “Do I have a chance of getting in?” or “What are my admit odds for a top 10 MBA program?”
 They are not at all interested in a cost/ benefit analysis of the MBA degree itself.

 Step 3: Consider Your Values and Aspirations

 Most high-performing MBA applicants we work with are aspirational and focus on the qualitative upsides of the MBA experience.
-“I think the conventional reasons for getting an MBA are definitely beneficial,” a recent Stanford GSB admit that we worked with says.
+“I think the conventional reasons for getting an MBA are definitely beneficial,” says a recent Stanford GSB admit with whom we recently worked.